IGauriPethkarI/apt-apt/README.md

 Apt-Apt is an interactive apartment quality visualization dashboard built with Angular and D3.js.

 > [!NOTE]
 > This project was previously configured to use a local MSSQL server for data storage.
-To create a portable artifact, the data has been converted to CSV format (subset of the original csv data from Swiss Dwellings) (`geometries.csv`, `simulations.csv`, and `apartment_rankings.csv`), removing the need for a database installation.
+To create a portable artifact, the data has been converted to CSV format (`geometries.csv`, `simulations.csv`, and `apartment_rankings.csv`), removing the need for a database installation.
+>
+> Due to high computation requirements, only a subset of the original data is used in this version.
+However, the entire dataset was utilized for visualization on the local MSSQL setup.
+For the full dataset version, please refer to commit [c027a92f](https://github.com/IGauriPethkarI/apt-apt/tree/c027a92f288a0bdc968fef9eaa9f32020e2ad66f).

 ## Prerequisites